akram-mohammed/ECemble/README.md

 It is important to note that not all data must have been derived from affymetrix plates which meet the requirements put in place by the `Affy` `R` package.
 Plates such as *HG_U95* and *HG_U133* are known to be acceptable as long as their associated `cdf` has been installed.

 #### Installing WEKA
 This project utilizes [WEKA](http://www.cs.waikato.ac.nz/ml/weka/) 3-6-11.
-In order to get this version, in a directory outside of the `CancerDiscover` directory, execute  the following command:
+In order to get this version, in a directory outside of the `ECemble` directory, execute  the following command:

 ```
 wget https://sourceforge.net/projects/weka/files/weka-3-6/3.6.11/weka-3-6-11.zip/download